 From 2012-14 Ash toured the world with NoFit State Circus' critically acclaimed show Bianco out of which grew his collaboration with Gareth Jones, resulting in the A Place to Start EP by Fireproof Giant.

-He was awarded a PhD scholarship by Cardiff University in 2015 where he is undertook research into contemporary performance practice and composition.
+He studied at RWCMD (BMus) and Cardiff University (PhD) where he undertook research into contemporary performance practice and composition.

-Ashley is a D'Addario Performing Artist and uses Zyex and Helicore bass strings.
+Ashley is a D'Addario Performing Artist and uses Helicore and Kaplan bass strings.